Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Preliminaries: data preparation

-The monthly variables used in the main dataset were aggregated to quarterly by averaging, with additionally up to four quarterly lags included, and the ragged edges of the dataset have been filled by using the ARIMA time series methods.
+The monthly variables used in the dataset were aggregated to quarterly by averaging, with up to four quarterly lags included, and the ragged edges of the dataset were filled by using the ARIMA time series methods.